USDA-FSA/fsa-design-system/components/button-group/index.md

 ### Use When

-Use button groups to consolidate like actions into one condensed component and act as a toggle between the button options.
-The actions should all pertain to the same feature set and contextual functionality of the application.
+* You want to consolidate like actions into one condensed component that acts as a toggle between the button options.
+* All actions pertain to the same feature set and contextual functionality of the application.

 ### Don't Use